cpbotha/cpbotha.github.io/content/posts/2016-01-07-closure-expressions-in-swift.md

 </pre>
 </div>

-That&#8217;s a complete compilable program in Swift, which you can run directly in your browser by clicking [here][3].
+That’s a complete compilable program in Swift, which you can run directly in your browser by clicking [here][3].

 We use `let` to define a list of strings.
-Swift is strongly-typed, but in this case it simply infers the type of the `names` variable from the value that&#8217;s assigned to it.
+Swift is strongly-typed, but in this case it simply infers the type of the `names` variable from the value that’s assigned to it.
 MAGIC!

 If we were planning to change the value of the `names` list at some point, we would have had to use `var` (mutable) instead of `let` (immutable).